Asthma treatment: 3 steps to better asthma control

 Effective asthma treatment requires routinely tracking symptoms and measuring how well your lungs are working.
-This information can be used to adjust your asthma treatment in keeping with the plan you made with your doctor.
 Taking an active role in managing your asthma treatment will help you maintain better long-term asthma control, prevent asthma attacks and avoid long-term problems.

 Create a written asthma action plan with your doctor.
 This written plan will serve as an asthma treatment guide tailored to your specific needs.
 It will help you follow these three important steps and keep a good record of your asthma treatment:

 Write down your symptoms in an asthma diary each day.
 Recording symptoms can help you recognize when you need to make treatment adjustments according to your asthma action plan.
 Use your asthma diary to record:

 - Shortness of breath or whistling sounds when you exhale (wheezing).

 - Disturbed sleep caused by shortness of breath, coughing or wheezing.

 - Quick-relief (rescue) inhaler use — record when you need to use your quick-relief inhaler, such as albuterol (Proventil HFA, Ventolin HFA), and write down how many puffs you take.

 - Disruptions to work, school, exercise or other day-to-day activities caused by asthma symptoms.